 Hydrothermal Procedure

-Hydrothermal Synthesis usually incorporates water as the reaction medium under and T > 100oC.
-It has the following advantages – simplicity, the ability to control particle size and morphology, and the ability to control temperature and pressure of synthesis.
-Various surfactants and mineralisers are added to control the particle size and morphology.
+.

 In a typical procedure, Nickel (II) and Manganese (II) precursors were taken in a 1:2 molar ratio and dissolved separately in 10 ml of DI water each.
 The Manganese (II) precursor solution was then transferred to the beaker of Nicker precursor solution.
-A 300 mmol solution of Urea was prepared in 10 ml DI Water, and a 120 mmol solution of NH4F was prepared in another 10 ml of DI Water.
+A 300 mmol solution of Urea was prepared in 10 ml DI Water, and a 120 mmol solution of Ammonium Fluoride (NH4F) was prepared in another 10 ml of DI Water.
 After this, Urea was added drop by drop to the precursor solution by using a burette, under constant stirring.
-Similarly, Ammonium Fluoride was then added to the solution and the solution was kept for stirring for around 30 minutes.
-The resulting mixture was then transferred into a 50 ml Teflon-lined autoclave reactor and placed in a muffle furnace under multiple combinations of temperature and time in multiple experiments (as would be detailed further).
+Similarly, NH4Fwas then added to the solution and the solution was kept for stirring for another 30 minutes.
+The resulting mixture was then transferred into a 50 ml Teflon-lined autoclave reactor and placed in a hot air oven under multiple combinations of temperature and time in multiple experiments (as would be detailed further).
 Afterward, the stainless steel autoclave was allowed to cool naturally at ambient temperature.
-The resulting product was centrifuged with Ethanol and Water repeatedly.
-Final precipitate was obtained after placing the centrifuged sample in a petri-dish and left for drying overnight on a heating plate.
-Final dried powdered sample was then placed in the oven for annealing at various parameters (as would be detailed further).
+The resulting product was centrifuged with ethanol and DI water repeatedly.
+Final precipitate was obtained after placing the centrifuged sample in a petri-dish and left for drying overnight on a heating plate at 100℃.
+Final dried powdered sample was then placed in the furnace for annealing at various parameters (as would be detailed further).
 Sample was transferred carefully into a plastic vial and labelled properly.
 [13]

-Hydrothermal Parameters
+Table 1: Hydrothermal synthesis Parameters